avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 * Liquibase (Database Schema Version Control)

 # Building and Running
-## The process of building and running the Attendance API involves several steps:
+## The process of building and running the Attendance API involves several steps
 ### Install Dependencies:
 *  Use the `make build` command to install all the necessary dependencies using Poetry.
 ### Install Pre-Requisites: